Analytical calculation formulas for capacities of classical and classical-quantum channels: Capacity of classical channel

-However, if $C(W;x_1, \ldots, x_{n_2})$ depends on the choice of $n_2$ elements $x_1, \ldots, x_{n_2}$, and the difference is very small, this idea does not work.
+is very small, this idea does not work.
 In this case, it is expected that the approximately optimal input distribution the majority of the probability in more than $n_2$ elements of $\X$.
 Hence, the above method does not work.

 Also, even under Condition (C'), there is the case that the support of the optimal input distribution is composed of a smaller element than $n_2$.
 In this case, even when we apply Algorithm \ref{protocol1} for ${n_1 \choose n_2}$ combinations, we cannot obtain the capacity.